openigtlink/OpenIGTLink/README.md

 You might need super user access.

-## Sun OS

-For Sun OS (Solaris), you may follow the instruction for Linux/Mac OS X described above.
-If you want to explicitly specify Sun CC instead of GNU CC, options for cmake look like:

-    cmake -DCMAKE_C_COMPILER:STRING=/opt/SUNWspro/bin/cc -DCMAKE_CXX_COMPILER:STRING=/opt/SUNWspro/bin/CC -DBUILD_EXAMPLES:BOOL=ON ../OpenIGTLink

 ## Windows
-* Download Git Windows client, if you don't have one already
-* You will also need [CMake](http://www.cmake.org/HTML/Download.html) and a C/C++ compiler as [Microsoft Visual C++](http://www.microsoft.com/express/vc/)
 * Download the source code from Git repository.
   * URL of repository: git://github.com/openigtlink/OpenIGTLink.git
-  * Click OK
 * Run CMake
   * Where is the source code: C:\Devel\OpenIGT\OpenIGTLink
   * Where to build the binaries: C:\Devel\OpenIGT\OpenIGTLink-build